How to Go From Excel to Manufacturing Software / MRP System

 - The manufacturing overhead rate (e.g. variable cost of machinery, electricity, consumables…).

-The production and inventory system automatically links operational activities with the commercial and financial processes.
+The production management and inventory system automatically links operational activities with the commercial and financial processes.

 Define the mark-ups finished product will have, the billing system, and the payment terms.